dhiraj1site/bmo-assessment-task/Answers-to-technical-questions.md

 # Time Spent
 1. I spent about 8 hours completing this task.
-- I would add an instant search functionality (show results as typed), and make a much better design.
+- I would add an instant search functionality (show results as typed), and make a much better user interface.
-- I would utizilize other APIs such as Search inside API to provide a more fully featured application.
+- I would utizilize other open Library APIs such as Search inside API to provide a better and functional user experience.
 - Add parameters to allow search by author, search by text, search by query
-- Show autocomplete suggestions for book/author/subjects as typed
+- Show autocomplete suggestions for books as typed
 - Implement pagination for better functionality
+- Add unit test cases for every component and some integration testing

 # Useful feature in React 16
 2. The most useful feature were react hooks.
 I have utilized useState, useEffect, useReducer, useRef inside my Search functional component, this has allowed me to skip making class